Reading time: 9 min.

 Turkey is a popular hair transplant destination, thanks to its cut-rate hair restoration treatments.
 You only need to spend a couple of days in the centre of Istanbul to see a swarm of bandaged heads buzzing around Taksim.

-While there are some good hair transplant clinics in Turkey, there are also many unlicensed surgeons offering black market hair transplants.
-These fraudsters prey on people with low confidence and low budgets — but ultimately people who have a hair transplant on the black market can end up paying far more.
-Globally, a staggering 96.4% of ISHRS members reported that up to a quarter of the hair transplant repairs they performed last year were due to a previous black market hair transplant.
+Ultimately, people who have a hair transplant operation on the black market can end up paying far more.
+Globally, a staggering 96.4% of ISHRS members reported that up to a quarter of the hair transplant procedures they performed last year were due to a previous black-market hair transplant.

 Repair Cases Due To Black Market Hair Transplants